 From Mount Etna to the sea

-From Mount Etna to the sea: a fantastic 4-day bike tour starting on Mount Etna, followed by exploring the wild Nebrodi Mountains before descending along the Alcantara river valley to the beaches of the Ionian Sea!
+From Etna to the Sea, a 4-day tour including the fascination of exploring Mount Etna, adventure in the wild Nebrodi mountains, a descent along the Alcantara Valley to finish on the coast of the Ionian Sea in Catania.

-Arrival at the airport and transfer to the hotel on Mount Etna.
-Dinner and overnight stay.
+Arrive at the airport and transfer to your hotel on Mount Etna.

 Etna South –> Floresta 56 km with 970 meters of uphill ascent

-Departure to explore His Majesty Etna, the highest active volcano in Europe, through a unique territory for an unforgettable experience on your mountain bike.
-You will cycle through fields of lava rock where the black is interrupted abruptly to give space to the greenery of the thick pine forests and chestnut woods, in a continuous alternation of predominance of the forces of nature.
+Meet your guide and depart to explore as Sicilians say ‘Her Majesty’ Etna, Europe’s highest active volcano.
+Biking in this unique territory makes for an unforgettable experience on your mountain bike.
+You will cycle through large expanses of lava rock where the blackness abruptly ends to give way to the green of the dense Pine trees as well as forests of Chestnut, Oak and Beech.

-Third day: Nebrodi Mountains -> Alcantara Valley 46 km with 600 meters of uphill ascent
+Third day: Nebrodi Mountains -> Alcantara Valley 53km with 850 metres of ascent

-Fourth day: Alcantara Valley -> Sea and back 60 km and 930 meters of uphill ascent
+Fourth day: Alcantara Valley -> Ionian Sea -> Catania, 60km with 770 metres of ascent

 Fifth day: Departure